-Workers’ compensation, or workers’ comp, is a type of small business insurance that you buy as an employer to cover your employees in case they get hurt at work.
+Workers’ compensation, or workers’ comp, is a type of small business insurance that you buy as a business owner to cover injured workers.

-Workers’ comp can help cover the medical bills, rehabilitation costs, and lost income of employees who get injured or become ill on the job—regardless of who was at fault.
-It can also pay survivor benefits to employees’ families.
+Workers’ comp is different and separate from disability benefits, and can help cover the medical bills, rehabilitation costs, and lost income for work-related injuries and illness—regardless of who was at fault.
+It can also pay death benefits to employees’ families.

 How does workers’ comp work?

 When an employee gets injured at work, they can file a workers’ compensation claim.
 In return, they (generally) aren’t allowed to sue you, their employer, for any negligence that might have caused the injury.

 In nearly all states, a workers’ compensation policy is the only remedy available for accidental workplace injuries.
 That means that as long as you pay your health care premiums, you’re protected from a big out-of-pocket payment if an employee gets injured on the job.

 Most states have laws that dictate how much employees should be paid out and what type of benefits they should receive.
 Usually workers’ comp covers around two-thirds of an employee’s wage before the accident or illness occurred by calculating the average weekly wage to determine the amount of workers’ comp coverage that should be received.
 And it can also cover things like: